 A driveway permit is necessary anytime somebody is connecting to a Town road for the purpose of providing access to a property or altering an existing driveway such as reconstructing or paving.

 A home occupation permit is necessary if you are planning to use a portion of a dwelling or attached garage for an occupation carried on by the residents of the premises which uses less than 25% of the total square footage of said dwelling or less than 75% of said garage and employs no persons other than other occupants of said dwelling and for which the occupation does not cause an undue adverse effect on the character the neighborhood and does not change the residential characteristics of said dwelling and where as said use is secondary.
 Examples would include: Cosmetology, Accounting/Bookkeeping, Computer based business, home bakery.

 A sewer permit is required for all new connections to the municipal sewer system or for an increase in flow including additional living units and some types of uses.
 A sewer permit is required in these instances regardless of whether there is already a connection to the main sewer from the building and where the same sewer line is being used.

 You need a sign permit if you are a business and your advertising the use of the property.
 No sign shall be erected, enlarged, or altered (unless exempt) in anyway without a sign permit having been duly issued.

 Digging in the right-of-way

-If you are conducting work within the Town right-of-way (see above for more detail), you will need a permit.
+If you are conducting work within the Town right-of-way, you will need a permit.
 In addition to the permit fee, there may be a required deposit to cover the cost of returning the road and sub grade back to original conditions.